Spotify to FLAC: How to Download Lossless FLAC Audio 2025

 - Spot-check a few FLAC files (size, bitrate, and basic spectrum if you’re curious) to confirm your workflow is sound.

-- Store your FLAC collection on external drives or a NAS, and play it with your favorite FLAC-compatible player or hi-fi setup.
+- Store your FLAC collection on external drives or a NAS, and play it on your preferred FLAC-compatible setup.